 Of course, treatment is a discussion between you and your doctor.
 If you have any concerns or questions, your doctor will be able to answer them for you.
 Therapy is another ADHD treatment option, and behavioral therapists can help teach methods for controlling emotions and properly channeling energy.

 Interested in learning more?
 Check out the symptoms of ADHD in women or read up on the differences between ADHD and depression.
-If you have any questions pertaining to ADHD or would like to schedule a consult, contact NeuroHealth online or give us a call at (847) 584-1894.
+If you would like to schedule ADHD testing in Arlington Heights, contact NeuroHealth online or give us a call at (847) 584-1894.